1–2 spots available for Q2 · Claim yours

 Which one is better for SEO?

 Both render server-side by default.
-Both generate clean HTML.
+Both produce clean HTML.
 SEO parity is essentially equal.
-Next.js edges ahead on metadata API convenience; Remix edges ahead on web-standards cleanliness.
+Next.js edges ahead on metadata API convenience.
+Remix edges ahead on web-standards cleanliness.

 Should I use TypeScript?

 Yes.
 Both have first-class TypeScript support.
-Remix's typegen for loader/action types is particularly good.
-Next.js's inference across server/client boundary is also solid.
+Remix's typegen for loader and action types is particularly nice.
+Next.js's inference across the server/client boundary is solid.

 Closing

-Next.js vs Remix is no longer a clear favorite question.
-In 2026, both are serious choices.
+Next.js vs Remix is no longer a clear-favorite question in 2026.
+Both are serious choices.
 Next.js wins on ecosystem and Vercel velocity.
-Remix wins on simplicity, performance at edge, and platform freedom.
+Remix wins on simplicity, performance at the edge, and platform freedom.